biobakery/MetaPhlAn/README.md

 ###**GraPhlAn Visualization**###

-The new tutorial on using GraPhlAn can be found from [the MetaPhlAn2 wiki](https://bitbucket.org/biobakery/biobakery/wiki/metaphlan2).
+The tutorial of using GraPhlAn can be found from [the MetaPhlAn2 wiki](https://bitbucket.org/biobakery/biobakery/wiki/metaphlan2).

-Utilities also features **metaphlan2graphlan.py** script that provides a way to automatically create the two input files to create a [GraPhlAn](http://huttenhower.sph.harvard.edu/graphlan) cladogram.
-To convert the MetaPhlAn output into input for GraPhlAn, please run the following script.

-``$ python utils/metaphlan2graphlan2.py merged_abundance_table.txt --tree_file merged_table.tree --annot_file merged_table.annot``

-The above script will create the files **merged_table.tree** and **merged_table.annot** which you can then provide to GraPhlAn to create the cladogram.

-For details, please refer to GraPhlAn's documentation.

 ##**Customizing the database**##